gladly-team/tab-ads/README.md

 1. We can build Prebid to include only the required modules.
 This reduces the JS bundle size.
 2. We can patch Prebid to ensure it works as expected in the context of a new tab page.
 Our users may view the new tab page within an iframe that has a `chrome-extension://` or `moz-extension://` protocol, and this can break bidders that need to know the correct domain and referrer.

-To build a new version of Prebid, run `yarn run prebid:build`.
+To build a new version of Prebid:
+`yarn run prebid:build`

+To modify the Prebid patches:
+* modify files as needed in `./node_modules/prebid.js/*`
+* add tests for the patches in `prebidPatches.test.js`
+* run `prebid:create-patches` to update the patches file
-To modify the Prebid patches, modify files as needed in `./node_modules/prebid.js/*` and run `prebid:create-patches`.
-Then, rebuild Prebid to put those patches into effect.
+* run `yarn run prebid:build` to put those patches into effect in the build Prebid file